-Designing Contexts for Lifelong Learning 0.5 unit A survey of several models (humanist, technical, critical) for designing contexts to support the lifelong learning of adults in a variety of settings.
+Designing Contexts for Lifelong Learning

+A survey of several models (humanist, technical, critical) for designing contexts to support the lifelong learning of adults in a variety of settings.
 Particular attention is paid to the ways lifelong learning contexts are the outcome of complex and ongoing processes of negotiation.

-Social Issues and Lifelong Learning 0.5 unit
+Social Issues and Lifelong Learning